 On that train, somewhere between Manchester and Glasgow, I said what we really should do is start up our own sports publishing company.
 I say a lot of stupid stuff, but Martin did not know this at the time.
 Okay, he said.
 Let’s do it.
 And that is how this whole thing got started.

-Martin roped in the mysterious James Porteous, who could design and typeset books as well as contribute another expert editorial eye.
+Martin roped in James Porteous, who could design and typeset books as well as contribute another expert editorial eye.
 The two of them also found our first author, and his story.

 ‘In Search of Alan Gilzean’ was part football biography, part detective story, beautifully written by James Morgan, who completed our gang of four for that first venture, barging its way from sports journalism into publishing with surprisingly little resistance.
 The book was nominated in the Football Book of the Year category at the 2011 Sports Book of the Year Awards.
 We all went to London with our wives and girlfriends and we had expensive cocktails.